newatoms/guides/how-to-be-a-developer/readme.md

 * [Technical](https://github.com/newatoms/newatoms/blob/gh-pages/internal/jobs/technical.md)
 * [Product](https://github.com/newatoms/newatoms/blob/gh-pages/internal/jobs/product.md)

-A team needs all 6 of the roles to be fully functional and its the role of each developper to make sure the entire team is capable of contributing to the role specific field, not to do everyting within its role by itself.
-For example, as a bussiness developer its your job to make sure that the **team** (not just the developer) can do bussiness with the outside world in the most effective manner.
+A team needs all 6 of the roles to be fully functional and it's the role of each developper to make sure the entire team is capable of contributing to that specific field, not to do everyting within its role by itself.
+For example, as a business developer it's your job to make sure that the **team** (not just the developer) can do business with the outside world in the most effective manner.

 ## What does this mean?